LampeMW/dropdown_textfield/README.md

+## Customized by me to support a few additional options and some fixes

+## My Additions:

+1. Added the ability to customize the dropdown styling by using `boxDecoration` and `boxMargin`
+2. Add ability to pass in a `prefixWidget` to the `DropDownValueModel`.
+This can be used to display an avatar or other widget as the prefix to each row.
+3. fix bug where onTapOutside was having a null error when casting `RenderObject` to a `RenderBox`

+#

 # Flutter DropdownTextfield

 A `DropdownTextfield` is a Material Design `TextField`.
 The `DropDownButton` is a widget that can be used to select one unique value or multiple values from a set of options.